thiagoperes/IDMPhotoBrowser/README.markdown

 IDMPhotoBrowser *browser = [[IDMPhotoBrowser alloc] initWithPhotos:photos animatedFromView:sender];
 ```

-When using this animation you can set the `scaleImage` property, in case the image from the view is not the same as the one that will be shown on the browser, so it will dynamically scale the image:
+When using this animation you can set the `scaleImage` property, in case the image from the view is not the same as the one that will be shown on the browser, so it will dynamically scale it:

 ``` objective-c
 browser.scaleImage = buttonSender.currentImage;